 An increase in the number of marijuana extraction lab explosions is just one indicator of expanded black market activity that requires public resources.
-New data from Oregon, which legalized marijuana in 2014, shows that 70 percent of marijuana market activity is illegal-more than two of every three transactions.98 Comments by the Colorado Attorney General indicate a similar dynamic in that state.99 Indeed, recent reports suggest Mexican drug traffickers are using Colorado's lax marijuana laws to relocate marijuana growing operations from Mexico to Colorado.100
+New data from Oregon, which legalized marijuana in 2014, shows that 70% of marijuana market activity is illegal-more than two of every three transactions.
+Comments by the Colorado Attorney General indicate a similar dynamic in that state.
+Indeed, recent reports suggest Mexican drug traffickers are using Colorado's lax marijuana laws to relocate marijuana growing operations from Mexico to Colorado.

 Moreover, as consumption levels among minors has risen, so has the need to enforce the law surrounding underage possession and use.
-In the two years following legalization in Colorado, the number of minors arrested for using marijuana increased five percent.101
+In the two years following legalization in Colorado, the number of minors arrested for using marijuana increased 5%82.

-Citations for public use of marijuana-also illegal even under legalization-have also risen in Colorado.102
+Citations for public use of marijuana-also illegal even under legalization-have also risen in Colorado.